-Measurable Goal 2a MoDOT will report the number staff educated on ider discharges and spill reporting that discharge into the N system at least once every other year for illicit discl year and every year for SPCC through regular training training.
-MoDOT drainage harge and every Purpose Statement Training is a key element to identify illicit dischar adequate measures are taken to protect public health 0 Intended Outcome The intended outcome is to educate 100% of the field staff in illicit every other year on illicit discharge and annually for SPCC spill reporting.
+Measurable Goal 2a MoDOT will report the number staff educated on identification of illicit discharges and spill reporting that discharge into the MoDOT drainage system at least once every other year for illicit discharge and every year for SPCC through regular training or the refresher training.
+Purpose Statement Training is a key element to identify illicit discharges to insure adequate measures are taken to protect public health and safety.
+Intended Outcome The intended outcome is to educate 100% of the field staff every other year on illicit discharge and annually for SPCC spill reporting.
 This measure will be evaluated on an annual basis.
 Annual Performance What percent of MoDOT staff were trained on illicit discharge?
 What percent of MoDOT staff were trained on SPCC spill reporting?
-N/A 98% Progress Satisfied: Yes:⊠ No:□ Explanation 2021 was not a training year for illicit discharge training.
-Even permit years are training years.
-SPCC training is an annual obligation in compliance with the Oil Pollution Prevention regulation.
-MoDOT fell short of the intended goal for SPCC training.
-The shortfall can be attributed to some staff being on extended leave due to illness or injuries.
-MoDOT is evaluating the SPCC program and training documentation in MoDOT U. Though MoDOT did not meet the 100% measurable goal, efforts to obtain compliance with the SPCC regulations was successful.
-MoDOT is evaluating SPCC training documentation in MoDOT U and training concepts to work on meeting the intended goal
+Progress Satisfied: Yes:□ No:□ Explanation